marllomartin/marllomartin/README.md

 - Full Stack Developer @ [Atlas](https://www.atlasgr.com.br/) 🚚

-Passionate about technology and to constantly improve my skills.
-What motivates me the most is being able to use all my knowledge on solutions that can solve problems and contribute to our community.
+Passionate about technology and exploring new ideas.
+What motivates me most is using my knowledge to create clever solutions that solve problems, while always striving to grow and improve my skills.

 I'm also on [GitLab](https://gitlab.com/marllomartin).